mycoboco/ocelot/doc/cdsl/dwa.md

 ## 1. Introduction

-This library implements double-word arithmetic that provides all of basic operations on signed and unsigned integers whose precision can be large as twice as the biggest native integer type; for example, with 64-bit `long long`, the library lets you have 128-bit integer types.
+This library implements double-word arithmetic that provides all of the basic operations on signed and unsigned integers whose precision can be large as twice as the biggest native integer type; for example, with 64-bit `long long`, the library lets you have 128-bit integer types.
 It is intended to mimic native